 My Lussekatte recipe is special made to avoid the buns being dry.
 Therefore the room temperature butter is the last ingredients being added.
-But my tips is to eat them fresh or otherwise to freeze until you are going to eat them.
+But my tip is to eat them fresh or otherwise to freeze until you plan to eat them.

 Ingredients (25 buns):